Fortress of Solitude

 Oh, and that lingering conflict between the Gnucci family and Frank?
 There’s no resolution.
 It just evaporates as Frank mows down everybody in sight.

-Speaking of which, that’s where The Punisher: One Last Kill succeeds: in its action, which dominates the runtime.
+Speaking of which, that’s where The Punisher: One Last Kill succeeds: in its action.
 It’s bloodier and more brutal than anything the MCU has ever produced, with Frank dispatching enemies in inventive and vicious ways, featuring guns, axes, and a thorough awareness of his surroundings.
 For action fans, this culminates in an unrelenting Frank‑versus‑the‑world showcase – and there’s never any doubt about who will be left standing in the end.

 Jon Bernthal The Punisher One Last Kill MCU Marvel Disney+